Hydrat-Agency/laravel-db-dumper/README.md

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Feel free to contribute !

 ## Security Vulnerabilities

-If you find any security vulnerabilities, don't report it publicly.
-Instead, please contact me by private message.
+If you find any security vulnerabilities, please don't report it publicly.
+Instead, contact me by private message or at thomas@hydrat.agency.

 ## Credits